vdovhanych/trezor-suite/docs/misc/onboarding/onboarding.md

 ## Firmware

 To provide good user and dev experience firmware flow has its own reducer.
 It is shared between firmware flow used in onboarding and standalone modal for firmware update.
-Both flows reuse as much UI components and logic as possible (TODO).
+Both flows reuse as much UI components and logic as possible (TODO in [#3707](https://github.com/trezor/trezor-suite/issues/3707)).

 Active sub step of firmware step is stored in `status` field.
 Explanation of each field and sub steps can be found in [firmwareReducer.ts](https://github.com/trezor/trezor-suite/blob/develop/packages/suite/src/reducers/firmware/firmwareReducer.ts).